postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

 f)report forthwith at any police unit the loss or theft of a firearm of categories A, B or C, or of ammunition for such firearms, or of a firearm permit or a firearm certificate;

-g)exchange their firearm permit or firearm certificate at the relevant police unit for a new one if the firearm permit or firearm certificate holder&#39;s name, surname or the place of residence has been changed; he/she shall be obliged to do so within ten working days from the date on which such change occurred and at the same time to hand over all original documents;
+g)exchange their firearm permit or firearm certificate at the relevant police unit for a new one if the firearm permit or firearm certificate holder's name, surname or the place of residence has been changed; he/she shall be obliged to do so within ten working days from the date on which such change occurred and at the same time to hand over all original documents;

 h)carry their firearm permit and firearm certificate if he/she is carrying a firearm of categories  A, B or C or ammunition for such firearm;